top of page

 10 Computer Science Internships for High School Students in New York

-Participating in high school computer science internships can help you develop essential skills such as programming in Python, Java, and C++, software development, data analysis, and problem-solving.
-You may also gain exposure to emerging technologies like AI, cybersecurity, and machine learning.
-These skills can lead to careers as software engineers, data scientists, cybersecurity analysts, and IT consultants.
-Starting early gives you a solid foundation for advanced studies and future tech job opportunities.
+Participating in high school internships can also help develop essential skills, including programming in Python, Java, and C++; software development; data analysis; and problem-solving.
+Interns may also gain exposure to emerging technologies like AI, cybersecurity, and machine learning.
+These skills can lead to a number of careers in technology—for example, software engineer, data scientist, cybersecurity analyst, and IT consultant.

 How to Find Computer Science Internships for High School Students in New York